unframed/SQLAbstract.php/README.md

 * [Add Columns](#add-columns)
 * [Driver](#driver)

+### Introduction

-SQLAbstract is meant to safely query a single existing SQL database, eventually with prefixed table names.
+SQLAbstract is meant to safely query an existing SQL database, eventually with prefixed table names.

 So, let's assume a legacy table with a prefixed name :